mrbrianevans/do-functions/README.md

 ```

 Simply wrap your logic in `wrapFunction` and export the result as a named export called `main`, and you're good to go.

-See the doc for [a more in depth guide](https://mrbrianevans.github.io/do-functions/getting-started.html).
+See the docs for [a more in depth guide](https://mrbrianevans.github.io/do-functions/getting-started.html).

 ## Overview